richelbilderbeek/Science/Bilderbeek20180924TeceMeeting/Bilderbeek20180924TeceMeeting.md

 ![A primate cladogram](primate_cladogram_simplified_beast2.png)
 ***
- * 1. Whom are closest related?
+ * 1. Who are closest related?
  * 2. Who lived when?
  * 3. Which model to use?

-1. Whom are closest related?
+1. Who are closest related?
 ========================================================

 ![A primate cladogram](primate_cladogram_simplified_beast2.png)